Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

 Given two linearly independent solutions $f,g$ of $HDE(a,b;c;z)$ near $t_0$, their analytic continuations along any oriented loop $C$ in $\C P^1\setminus\{0,1,\infty\}$ starting and ending at $t_0$ will produce two linearly independent solutions $\tilde{f},\tilde{g}$ near $t_0$.
 This process corresponds to an action of the fundamental group $\pi_1(\C P^1\setminus\{0,1,\infty\},t_0)$ on the solution space $S(a,b;c;z)$ of $HDE(a,b;c;z)$ which results in a homomorphism

-called the monodromy representation of $HDE(a,b;c;z)$ where we note that $t_0$ is determined up to conjugation in $GL_2(\C)$ \cite{Beukers, Yoshida}.
-This is a degree-$2$ representation, and its image $M(a,b;c;z)$ is called the monodromy group of $HDE(a,b;c;z)$.
+called the \Index{monodromy representation} of $HDE(a,b;c;z)$.
+It is determined up to conjugation in $GL_2(\C)$ depending on where $t_0$ is located \cite{Beukers, Yoshida}.
+The mondromy representation is a degree-$2$ representation whose image $M(a,b;c;z)$ is called the \Index{monodromy group} of $HDE(a,b;c;z)$.
 The monodromy group $M(a,b;c;z)$ is generated by the images $M_0$, $M_1$, and $M_\infty$ of the three loops described above which generate the fundamental group $\pi_1(\C P^1\setminus\{0,1,\infty\},t_0)$, respectively.
-The projective monodromy group is defined to be the image of the monodromy group in $PGL_2(\C)$.
+The \Index{projective monodromy group} is defined to be the image of the monodromy group in $PGL_2(\C)$.